spsforks/QB64-Wiki/RND.md

 ## Parameter(s)

 * *n* is a [SINGLE](SINGLE) numeric value that defines the behavior of the RND function but is **NOT normally required**:
-    - :n parameter omitted: Returns next random number in the sequence.
+    - n parameter omitted: Returns next random number in the sequence.
     - n = 0: Return the last value returned.
     - n < 0: Always returns the same value for any given n
     - n > 0: the sequence of numbers generated will not change unless [RANDOMIZE](RANDOMIZE) is initiated.